The Female Orgasm

 In order for her to orgasm during intercourse, she would need to rub her clitoris on his body, find a sexual position that works for her to have an orgasm, or use a hand.
 I explain much more specifics in my answer to this question in the “Advice” section of this site.
 Here’s the link: How can women have orgasms during regular intercourse?

 How do you know if a woman has had an orgasm?
 Because a woman doesn't ejaculate like a man does when she has an orgasm, her partner might have a tough time knowing if she did, in fact, have an orgasm.
-No matter how much the woman thrashes around in bed, there is only one way that a man can tell if a woman had an orgasm.
-That is if he feels the intense contractions deep inside her vagina.
-Guys, take note!
+No matter how much the woman thrashes around in bed, there is only one way that her partner can tell if a woman had an orgasm: feeling the intense contractions deep inside her vagina.
+Lovers, take note!

 For many people, however, orgasm becomes the entire "goal" of sex.
 Unfortunately for those people, the many sensations, emotions, pleasures, and all that other fun stuff take an undeserving back seat.
 Let's not forget that there's a whole world of pleasure in the body, with lots of "ohhhhs" and "aaaaahs" to be experienced -- either on the way toward or returning from the big "O."